The terms “counselor” and “therapist” are often used interchangeably. But these two types of professionals aren’t technically the same.

 Beyond their different treatment areas, you may also consider a prospective mental health professional’s education and background.

-For example, if you’re seeking a therapist for depression or family-related issues, you may want to choose a counselor with expertise in this area rather than a therapist who specializes in relationship therapies.
+For example, if you’re seeking help for depression or family-related issues, you may want to choose a professional with expertise in this area rather than one who specializes in couples therapy.

 Be wary of any professional who advertises therapy or counseling services but doesn’t possess the necessary education, training, or licensing.